NCAR/VAPOR/docs/sphinx/usage.rst

 The Barb renderer operates on a set of vectors to determine which direction they point in.
 Users need to select variables to correspond with the X, Y, and optionally Z vectors in their dataset.

-Users may also offset the barbs by a height variable, and color them according to an addional variable if desired.
+Users may also offset the barbs by a height variable, and color them according to an additional variable if desired.
 For example, users may have wind barbs being drawn based on their U, V, and W variables, and colored by their Pressure variable.

 .. figure:: ../_images/barbVariableSelector.png
     :align: center